angrybacon/doomsday-wiki/markdown/articles/2021/08/22/Non-blue-fair-decks.md

 #### Sideboard

-<row variant="hand"> {{!Collector Ouphe}} {{!Thoughtseize}}</row>
+<row variant="hand"> {{!Collector Ouphe}} {{!Thoughtseize}} {{!Deafening Silence}} {{!Choke}}</row>

 ### Gameplay

 #### Pre Doomsday

-Since Allosaurus Shepherd removed all interaction in this matchup, it's just racing and countering some Thoughtseize if necessary.
+Since Allosaurus Shepherd removed all interaction in this matchup, it's just racing and countering a Thoughtseize or Deafening Silence if necessary.
+But should you have to possibility to counter something without losing too much speed, it's often adviced to slow them down by denying them important combo cards like {{Elvish Visionary}} or {{Heritage Druid}}.
 They can set up some super fast kills, either with Allosaurus Shepherd and enough mana or with Natural Order.
+So be carefull and try to finish the game as fast as possible.

 #### Post Doomsday

 Passing the turn piles can be a tad risky, because Elves can be really explosive.
 Especially Turn 3 or later.
+Try to build fast piles.
-In the past some Elves lists played Endurance or Crop Rotation for Ipnu Rivulet, but as long as they stay absent from Sideboards, you only have to play around Collector Ouphe.
+In the past some Elves lists played Endurance or Crop Rotation for Ipnu Rivulet, but as long as they stay absent from sideboards, you only have to play around Collector Ouphe.

 ## Aluren